 - Friendly and compassionate bedside manner

-- Ability to deal with graphic medical situations
+- Ability to effectively handle graphic medical situations

-CNAs take coursework at community colleges, healthcare employment agencies, and vocational schools to learn the skills required to pass state certification exams and skill assessments.
-The courses cover the proper way to handle all of the duties outlined in the CNA job description, such as lifting patients, cleaning them, and taking vitals.
+In order to become a CNA, people can enroll in programs at community colleges, healthcare employment agencies, and vocational schools to learn the skills required to pass state certification exams and skill assessments.

 CNA Salary and Job Outlook